stranothus/security-extension/README.md

 - Site URL to monitor assumed security of site and add/remove site from applicable blocked site lists.
 - Page content to add warnings where necessary

+To add to your Chrome extensions, download and unzip the repo.
+Open it in your editor of choice and run `npx tsc` to transpile the TypeScript files, otherwise Chrome won't find the JavaScript files necessary